GRACE + NICK - Breathtaking Ballroom

 A decade later, Ash and her Vinnie were married on the top floor of The Craft & Co; a light-filled urban industrial brewery, distillery and event space in Collingwood.

 Their ceremony brief was enticingly simple; “Party vibes and laughter”, so needless to say, I couldn’t have been more excited to get to work on their script.
 As one of the most affable couples on the planet, I knew they’d let me push their brief as far as I could.
 They answered my many questions with playful humour and allowed me to play to the crowd on the day.
-I couldn’t have enjoyed preparing and presenting their ceremony any more than I did.

 Bride and Bridesmaids